 The SA is one of the most commonly used corporate structures when starting a business in Costa Rica.
 It is a legal entity that enables an individual or a group to conduct business and to execute commercial contracts.
 Additionally, it is the means by which company owners, and their legal representatives, can separate and protect their personal assets from their business assets.
 In the same way, assets belonging to a company would then be protected from all obligations or responsibilities incurred by shareholders or their legal representatives in their personal capacity.

 Requirements for starting a business in Costa Rica using a Sociedad Anonima (SA)

-When starting a business in Costa Rica, a Sociedad Anonima must be formed by at least two individuals that participate as constituent shareholders.
-The Sociedad Anonima or SA should have a board of directors that consists of three members (President, Secretary, and Treasurer).
+When starting a business in Costa Rica, a Sociedad Anonima must be formed by at least two individuals that participate in the entity as constituent shareholders.
+The Sociedad Anonima or SA should have a board of directors that consists of three members (president, secretary, and treasurer).
 These positions can be occupied by the company’s shareholders or by other persons appointed for that purpose.
-By law, the President will be the main legal representative of the company and will have the corporate power of attorney.
+By law, the president will be the main legal representative of the company and will possess the corporate power of attorney.